 As noted above, the medical criteria must be well documented on the OPWDD Checklist.
 Failure to appropriately document may result in an objection to the medical orders to withhold and/or withdraw life-sustaining treatment by Mental Hygiene Legal Services (MHLS) or other parties who must be notified.Due to the complexity of the OPWDD Checklist many organizations encourage their staff to immediately connect with their palliative care team or legal counsel when they are presented with a patient who is seriously ill or near the end of life and has significant developmental disabilities and no health care proxy.
 The palliative care team or legal counsel may have experience ensuring the correct documentation is done with these cases.

-After the §SCPA 1750-b process is completed and there is no objection from the appropriate parties, the attending physician signs the OPWDD Checklist and the MOLST form,.
+Only after the §SCPA 1750-b process is completed and there is no objection from the appropriate parties, the attending physician signs the OPWDD Checklist and the MOLST form.
 In doing so, the attending physician certifies the process was done correctly and the medical orders to withhold and/or withdraw life-sustaining treatment are appropriate.

 To complete MOLST for pediatric patients who have developmental disabilities, lack capacity, are receiving DDSO services at home or reside in a group home (OPWDD residential facility) , and are appropriate for MOLST, the OPWDD Checklist must be used.
 The MOLST for Minor Patients Workgroup created FAQs for clinicians to refer to when working with these patients and their families.

-If the pediatric patient has never received DDSO services and has never resided in an OPWDD facility then the MOLST for Minor Patients Checklist should be followed.
+If the pediatric patient has never received DDSO services and has never resided in an OPWDD facility, review the Ethical & Legal Requirements for Pediatric Patients and follow the MOLST for Minor Patients Checklist.

 Submit your email address to receive New York's MOLST Update.